-Parking in the area of the County Courthouse campus is governed by Article 34 of the Curry County Personnel Rules.
-It is the general policy of the County that on-street parking surrounding the Courthouse is for the use of the non-employee members of the public who visit the Courthouse or adjacent County buildings.
-Specific exceptions to the rule and other parking rules are provided within Article 35.
+The County provides off-street parking lots on or adjacent to the Curry County Courthouse block.
+Therefore, it is the policy of Curry County that on-street parking surrounding the Courthouse is for the use of the non-employee members of the public who visit the Courthouse.